-Join Chad Chelius for an in-depth discussion in this video Dictation, part of Up and Running with Mac OS X Mountain Lion.
+Join Chad Chelius for an in-depth discussion in this video Dictation, part of Learning Mac OS X Mountain Lion.

 The dictation feature in Mountain Lion is a ground breaking tool that could change the way you work, and how long it takes you to get that work done as well.
 As someone who knows how to type, I don't mind doing so as part of my job.
 But the new dictation feature is such a time saver, that whenever possible I now avoid typing when I can.
 Let me show you just how this feature works.
 So to begin I want to show you the preferences that set up the speech and dictation feature inside of Mountain Lion.
 So, we're going to do that by going to the Apple menu, coming down to System Preferences and going down to Dictation and Speech.

 And at the top of this preference pane, we have two buttons.
 One for dictation, one for text to speech, that allows me to control how these features work.
 So I'm going to click on the dictation button.
 And you can see that as I'm talking the microphone is picking up my voice commands.
 Now it's really not doing anything at this point, it's just detecting the audio waves.
 From this drop down menu here you can choose which microphone you want to use.
 And you can also choose other microphones as well.
 So you don't have to have an external microphone.